henrykim-projects/iPod-5th-Gen-Mod/README.md

 <h2>Description</h2>
 The iPod classic is a neat device that is the ideal music playback companion, even today.
 Here, I will be restoring a thrifted 5th generation 30gb model.
 The 5th generation models are recommended as they are the easiest to open and have the most third-party accessories available.
 The unit is functional, but can only hold a charge for 5 minutes.
-I will be replacing the battery with a fresh unit and upgrading the clunky 30gb HDD with a lighter 64 gb Compact Flash drive.
-Bid adieu to subscription services, and let's get into it!
+I will be replacing the battery and upgrading the clunky 30gb HDD with a lighter 64 gb Compact Flash drive.
+Ready to bid adieu to subscription services, and let's get into it!
 </b>

 <h2>Materials Used</h2>